 Delly narrowed her eyes at her.
 “Maybe I ought to take my custom elsewhere, then,” she said.
 “To some kind personage less likely to set vile curses upon their paying guests.”

 “You might,” said Mrs. Medlow, with wonderful placidity.
 “And pay eleven tocats a month for the privilege.
 That’s the going rate these days, dearie, and here I am charging you six out of kindness, even in such hard times.”

 Delly sighed.
 Mrs. Medlow, though a dreadful old cat, had an air of plain honesty about her personage.
 Delly wasn’t new enough to the copper-rubbing life to not know that any new room you moved into would inevitably be more expensive than whatever room you’d just been kicked out of for not being able to pay the rent.
-Enough of her memories had also survived her attempts to drown them in gin for her to understand that if by some thankful gift of the gods she managed to scrape together a bit of extra money this month, she wouldn’t necessarily make the same the next.
+Enough of her memories had also survived her attempts to drown them in gin for her to understand that if by some thankful gift of the gods she managed to scrape together a bit of extra money this month by using some of the best money making apps she could find, she wouldn’t necessarily make the same the next.
 If she wanted to save herself from her own damn turnip-brained self, she knew very well what she should do: swallow her clever talk, keep the room, find some way to make some money, and pay as much rent as she could up front before she could waste her last sen on liquor and cards because she didn’t have the self-control of a dog with a lamb chop.
 Which was what inspired her to open wide her gin-hole and say, “The hard promise, then.
 I get you your money in three weeks at latest, with interest compounding the whole while, or you hit me with what you like.”

 Mrs. Medlow twittered like a lark.
 “I would find that very agreeable, dear Miss Wells,” she said, and grasped Delly’s hand to force a hot bolt of magic through it.